Painters

 If this painter is your match

 You share the intuition that constraint is a source of range.
-The painter who can mix everything from four tubes is not smaller than the painter with thirty—usually larger.
+The painter who can mix everything from four tubes is not smaller than the painter with thirty — usually larger.

-Steal this: Run the Zorn palette for one month: flake white, yellow ochre, vermilion, ivory black.
+Borrow this: Run the Zorn palette for one month: flake white, yellow ochre, vermilion, ivory black.
 Tone your canvas with a thin wash of ivory black and a small amount of red.
 Paint a portrait from a north window.
 You will find out which of your paintings actually depended on color and which depended on value.

 Adjacent painters